Electricity: getting connected or switching

 ESB Networks (ESBN) operates and maintains the electricity network.
 You need to contact ESBN if you are connecting to the electricity grid for the first time, or if you are disconnecting completely.

 But in most cases, your day-to-day electricity needs will be met by your electricity supplier.
-This document explains how to connect to an electricity service, how the system works and what to do if something goes wrong.

-If you are moving into a property that has never been connected before, or one that has been disconnected for more than 2 years, you will first need to apply to an electricity supplier for a domestic supply agreement.
+If you are moving into a property that has never been connected before, or one that has been disconnected for more than 2 years, you need to apply to an electricity supplier for a domestic supply agreement.
 The CRU keeps a list of licensed energy suppliers.

 - Your name and contact details